lumeland/lume.land/plugins/metas.md

 </lume-code>

-The `mergeKeys` value allows to override some values of `metas` in your pages.
+The `mergeKeys` value allows overriding some values of `metas` in your pages.
 See [Merged Keys documentation](../docs/core/merged-keys.md) for more info.
 {.tip}